Home

 Distribution: Big Island, Maui, Oahu, Kauai, Niihau and Midway: widely distributed in the Indo-Pacific.

 Taxonomic notes: This is the species listed as Caloria militaris (Alder and Hancock, 1866) in Kay, 1979, Gosliner, 1980 and Bertsch & Johnson, 1981.
 It's referred to as the "Indian nudibranch" in Hoover, 1998 although the photo is of Flabellina exoptata.
 It's illustrated in the inset photo under F. exoptata in Hoover, 2006 and corrected in the 5th printing.
 Some authors list it as Phidiana indica.
 It was first reported from Hawaii in Baba (1969).
 It's also listed at Caloria militaris in Kay & Schoenberg-Dole, 1991 (but only the left animal in the photo is this species).
+There's some chance that Midway animals could be distinct.

 Photo: PF: Honokohau, Maui; Aug.
 5, 1994.